 No matter how long you may be in foster care, we hope this book gives you information to help make more sense of your time in foster care.
 The quotes in the orange boxes throughout this document include tips and advice from other youth who have been or are in the Arkansas foster care system.
-Be sure to talk to your FSW caseworker and your attorney ad litem (see page 2 for more information) to get more information about the progress of your family's specific case.
+Be sure to talk to your caseworker, sometimes referred to as a Family Service Worker (FSW) caseworker, and your attorney ad litem (see page 2 for more information) to get more information about the progress of your family's specific case.